-Medical Amnesty Clause:
+Medical Amnesty Clause

-The Office of Student Conduct & Resolution offers immunity (Amnesty) to students who may have violated the Code of Conduct's Alcohol, Marijuana, and Illegal Drug Policy at the same time of the incident when he or she became a victim of or is reporting of sexual misconduct.
-Therefore, no alcohol or drug violations are applied to a student who reports that he or she was under the influence of alcohol and/or drugs at the time of a sexual misconduct.
+The Office of Student Conduct & Resolution offers immunity (Amnesty) to students who may have violated the Code of Conduct's Alcohol, Marijuana, or Illegal Drug Policy at the same time of the incident when the student became a victim of or is reporting of sexual misconduct.
+Therefore, no alcohol or drug violations are applied to a Reporting Party or witness who reports being under the influence of alcohol and/or drugs at the time of sexual misconduct.

 The purpose of this clause is to encourage reporting.
-Victims or bystanders (witnesses) should not let his or her use of alcohol or drugs be a deterrent to reporting an incident.
+Victims or bystanders (witnesses) should not let the use of alcohol or drugs be a deterrent to reporting an incident.
 When conducting the investigation, the University's primary focus will be on addressing the sexual misconduct violation and not on alcohol/drug violations that may be discovered or disclosed.
 However, the University may provide referrals to counseling and may require educational options, rather than disciplinary sanctions, in such cases.

-Bystander Intervention:
+Bystander Intervention

-The same above mentioned reporting options are available for bystanders as well.
+The same above mentioned reporting options are available for bystanders or witnesses as well.
 These are safe and positive options for bystanders who intervened during an incident in order to prevent harm when there was a risk or an act of violence.
 SUA strongly encourages bystanders to step up on behalf of another person's well-being and safety.